Constitution and By-Laws

 - A Nominating Committee shall be responsible for preparing a slate of candidates for vacant positions with a reasonable balance according to gender, language, and region.

-- The Nominating Committee shall call for nominations from the general membership, by mail, and shall include all such nominees supported by three members and who agree to be candidates on the ballot of candidates for election.
+- The Nominating Committee shall call for nominations from the general membership, by e-mail as well as a posting on the Society website, and shall include all such nominees supported by three members and who agree to be candidates on the ballot of candidates for election.

 - The Nominating Committee may put forward its own nominees to the Board of Directors.